Strict irreducibility of Markov chains and ergodicity of skew products

 Therefore, if $B$ has positive measure, then $U_{B}^{1}$ and thus $U_{B}$ have positive measure too.

-We shall call a Markov kernel $\pi$ \textit{irreducible} with respect to a $\pi$-invariant probability measure $m$ if for every set $B \in \mathscr{E}$ with $m(B) > 0$ for $m$-almost all $y \in E$ we can find some $n \in \mathbb{N}$ (which may depend on $y$) such that $\pi^{n}(y,B) > 0$.
-In terms of the above notation the latter just means that $m(U_{B}) = 1$.
+\begin{theorem} \definition \textup{We shall call a Markov kernel $\pi$ \textit{irreducible} with respect to a $\pi$-invariant probability measure $m$ if for every set $B \in \mathscr{E}$ with $m(B) > 0$ $m$-almost all states $y \in E$ admit some $n \in \mathbb{N}$ (which may depend on $y$) such that $\pi^{n}(y,B) > 0$.} \end{theorem} In terms of the notation introduced above the latter just means that $m(U_{B}) = 1$.
 The following proposition connects this notion of irreducibility to the notion of irreducibility for Markov operators.

 \begin{theorem} \proposition A Markov kernel $\pi$ is irreducible with respect to a $\pi$-invariant proba\-bility measure $m$ if and only if the Markov operator $P$ corresponding to $\pi$ and $m$ is irreducible. \end{theorem}